-18. Adverse opinion and auditor's responsibilities are included in an Appendix - Misstatement: No depreciation recognised
+17. Adverse opinion and auditor's responsibilities are included in an Appendix - Misstatement: No depreciation recognised

 - Audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa using a fair presentation framework.
-The audit is not a group audit (i.e., ISA 600 does not apply). - The financial statements are materially misstated due to the building of a property company not being depreciated over its useful life.
+The audit is not a group audit (i.e. ISA 600 does not apply). - The financial statements are materially misstated due to the building of a property company not being depreciated over its useful life.
 The building comprises over 90% of the company's assets. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the entity's ability to continue as a going concern. - Key audit matters have not been communicated. - Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary.
-The auditor has determined that there is no other information other than the Directors' Report prepared in terms of the Companies Act of South Africa and has determined that the matter giving rise to the adverse opinion on the financial statements also affects the other information. - The auditor has concluded that the possible effects of the matter above is material and pervasive to the financial statements and a modified (i.e., "adverse") opinion is appropriate based on the audit evidence obtained. - The auditor has decided to include the description of his responsibilities for the audit of the financial statements in an appendix to the auditor's report.
+The auditor has determined that the other information includes the Directors' Report prepared in terms of the Companies Act of South Africa. - The auditor has obtained all of the other information prior to the date of the auditor's reports and has determined that the matter giving rise to the adverse opinion on the financial statements also affects the other information. - The auditor has concluded that the possible effects of the matter above is material and pervasive to the financial statements and a modified (i.e. "adverse") opinion is appropriate based on the audit evidence obtained. - The auditor has decided to include the description of his responsibilities for the audit of the financial statements in an appendix to the auditor's report.